JhoselinRam/scigrapher/README.md

 * `options` is an object containing the following properties:
   * `x` : a string with the value "rectangular" or "log" representing the type of the secondary axis `x`.
   * `y` : a string with the value "rectangular" or "log" representing the type of the secondary axis `y`.
-* `callback` is a callback function that is run after the properties of the axis type are set but before the next render, this callback accepts an optional argument that represents the graph object from which the method is called upon.
+* `callback` is a function that is run after the properties of the axis type are set but before the next render, this callback accepts an optional argument that represents the graph object from which the method is called upon.

 > Warning: An axis cannot have a logarithmic scale set unless its domain is strictly positive or negative, in other words the axis domain must contain only positive values or only negative values not include zero.